EmilyJarecki/dev-blogs/posts/OOP.md

 console.log(counter.getCount()); // Output: 2

 ```
-> Encapsulation allows bundling data and methods that operate on that data within a single function, hiding the internal details from the outside.

 ## Significance
 By embracing the four pillars of OOP in JavaScript, developers can significantly improve their code quality and development process.
 Abstraction helps to create more maintainable and focused classes, inheritance reduces redundant code and promotes code reuse, polymorphism enhances the flexibility of code, and encapsulation improves code security and maintainability.